 This pound cake is SO good!
-So much lemon flavor, but not overpowering or crazy tart.
-The texture is dense, but tender and soft.
+It has a ton of lemon flavor, but it’s not over powering or crazy tart.
+The texture is dense, yet tender and soft.
 I love the refreshing lemon flavor for summer.

 If you adore lemon flavor or the texture of pound cake, you absolutely must try this Lemon Pound Cake!

 What You’ll Need

 This lemon loaf is made with basic pantry staples, plus lemon.
 No need to run to the store for special ingredients.
 Here’s a quick rundown of the ingredients.
 Be sure to scroll down to the recipe card for specific amounts.